moddroid94/onthespot/docs/installation.md

 3. **Install and Launch OnTheSpot**

 > [!TIP]
-> After building, the application will be located in the `dist` folder.
+> After building the application will be located in the `dist` folder.
 Be sure to follow installation steps based on your operating system.